DHTMLX/docs-todolist/docs/api/methods/closeuserlist_method.md

 ### Description

-@short: closes the opened list of the users assigned to the item
+@short: closes the opened list of the users assigned to the task

 ### Usage